cenk1cenk2/drone-lerna/README.md

   from_secret: password
 ```

-## Custom Release File

-You can overwrite the default configuration defined in `release.config.js` by adding `release.config.js` or `.releaserc` to your repository.
-But this can be overwritten by setting `use_local_rc` variable to `true`.

 ## What it does

 Runs on master branch only.
 Skips any actions below while on other branches.